Repossessing Apartments: Five Situations in Which It’s Not Allowed

 For a notice of repossession to be valid, the landlord must give you sufficient notice.
 This is a legal requirement.

-• If the length of your lease is more than six months, your landlord must send the notice at least six months before the end of your lease.
+• If your lease is longer than six months, your landlord must send the notice at least six months before the end of your lease.

-• If the length of your lease is six months or less, the landlord must send the notice at least one month before the end of your lease.
+• If your lease is for six months or less, the landlord must send the notice at least one month before the end of your lease.

 • If your lease has no set length (also known as a lease with an indeterminate term), your landlord must send the notice at least six months before the date they plan to repossess the apartment.